Hiking cameras enable you to capture your experiences, whether you’re on a short day hike or rugged outdoor adventure.

 This reduces noise in the image and brings out definition, highlights and shadows.
 The point-and-shoot models in our selection have smaller sensors, whereas the mirrorless and DSLR cameras feature an APS-C sensor size.

 Size & Weight

-Camera portability matters when you’re traveling.
+Camera portability matters when you’re hiking.
 Point-and-shoot models are the smallest and won’t weigh you down.
 Mirrorless cameras are slightly larger and commonly don’t fit in your pocket like a compact one does.

 Yet they can still be carried comfortably all day.
 DSLRs are largest, yet the two models we’ve reviewed are on the smaller side, compared to other professional cameras.